Minimalist-dev/receptive/README.md

 const receptive = require('receptive')

 let error = null;
-let trust = true;
+let trust = true;//any value, object, element, etc. that you want to return if the error condition is not met.

-receptive.paddingOne = 0;//any value, object, element, etc. that you want to return if the condition is not met
+receptive.paddingOne = 0;//any value, object, element, etc. that you want to return if the error condition is met.
+The default value is only set once unless you want to change it.

-receptive.value(error, trust, receptive.paddingOne);//return 0
+receptive.value(error, trust, receptive.paddingOne);//return 0.

 error = true;

-receptive.value(error, trust, receptive.paddingOne);//return true
+receptive.value(error, trust, receptive.paddingOne);//return true.

+/* More
+-------------------------------------------------------------------------------*/
+receptive.value("false", "true", receptive.paddingOne);
+receptive.valueOptionTwo(not, yes, receptive.paddingTwo, receptive.paddingThree)
 ```

 ## Installation